How long does it take to get rid of pantry moths?

 Egg

-Pantry moths, or Indian meal moths, lay their eggs directly on or near the food source.
+Pantry moths, or Indian Meal Moths, lay their eggs directly on or near the food source.
 A mature female may lay between 100 and 300 eggs at a time (with 300 being the average), though she can lay up to 500.
 These eggs are laid all at once or over the course of several weeks.
 After laying their fertilized eggs, the female moths die.

-Pocket Tip: Adult pantry moths often lay their eggs in stored food and grains in your pantry or in bird food or pet food in your garage.
+Tip: Adult pantry moths often lay their eggs in stored food and grains in your pantry or in bird food or pet food in your garage.

 Larvae